aaayejaaaye/aaayejaaaye.github.io/_posts/2019-11-26-How-Designed-My-Jekyll-Blog.md

 ***Front matter***

-you can see above in the front matter you can see I have a layout variable If you go to the \_layouts folder you will see post.html.
+You can see above in the front matter you can see I have a layout variable If you go to the \_layouts folder you will see post.html.
 I like to think of the layout variable as a wrapper for how everything assigned to this variable, in this instance "post".
 Next you see the title variable.
 I feel like this is pretty self explanatory.
 Then you have the permalink variable, this lets Jekyll know what page to navigate to inside the directory.

 ***CSS***

 Now we wanna edit some CSS styles of the blog.
 The first thing I did was change colors of the text.
 I navigated to the localhost:4000, once there I right clicked and chose inspect.
 This will help guide you too the CSS elements you want to change.
 <img src="\pictures\how I Created My Blog\installjekyll010.png">